 School garden resources

 Council has developed an easy-to-use calendar to assist you to run a productive school garden.
-Click here to download a copy of our school gardening calendar.
+You can download a copy of our school gardening calendar.
 The resource lists are designed to match the school calendar.

 There is another excellent garden calendar with a week-by-week guide for school gardeners to follow.
-Click here to find out more.
+Check out the New Zealand school edible garden calendar.

 What is mulch?
 Why is it important?
 Students undertake a fair test to identify the effect of mulch on water retention in soil and report their findings.
-Click here to find out more.
+Find out more about Water supply and conservation.

 Plants spread their seeds in ingenious ways.

 Some seeds are easier to save and store than others.
 This Crop-Specific Seed Saving Guide tells you the seeds of what varieties will stay true to the parent plant and which will hybridise.

 Most children love hunting minibeasts.
-Learn more about insects in the garden and how you can make a 'Bug Hotel’, this handy chart can be used to classifying minibeasts by the number of legs/wings etc.
+Learn more about insects in the garden and how you can make a 'Bug Hotel’ – and this Find your Mini-beast chart can be used to classifying minibeasts by the number of legs/wings etc.

 What spider is that?
 Te Papa have a guide to help you identify some of our strange and wonderful spiders and explain a few of their intriguing habits.
-Go here to find out more at What spider is that?
+You can find out more at What spider is that?

 The Department of Conservation shows you how lizards can thrive in suburban gardens and rural properties if you provide the right food and shelter.
-Click here to learn how to make homes for geckos and skinks.
+See Make a lizard lounge to learn how to make homes for geckos and skinks.

 The website nzbirds.com provides a list of trees and plants that may attract birds to your garden or farm.
-Go here to find out more.
+Find out more at Planting for birds.

 Late summer is a good time to take evergreen cuttings and create new plants.
-Go here to find out more.
+You can find out how at Cuttings: semi-ripe.